When you hear people talking about their dream states to move to, you don’t hear too many folks talking about moving to Maine.

 - Maine can be pretty vanilla: Not much of Maine has changed over the years.
 Since there is not much diversity in the state, many locals complain that there is some good, strong ethnic food in the state.
 Typically, there is not much Indian, Chinese or Thai cuisine there.
 So be ready to eat a lot of lobster.

-- It is not friendly for young people: Maine is named the oldest state in the country, and is thus reasonable that younger people would find it harder to adapt here.
+- It is not friendly for young people: Maine has been named the oldest state in the country and is thus reasonable that younger people would find it harder to adapt here.
 Nightlife in Maine is not really much or other youthful things to do aside to enjoy nature as well as a slower movement of life.

 - Job market hassle: Based on the report by many locals.
 Most jobs available in Maine are mainly blue-collar or jobs that require specialty or minimum wage jobs.
 This slows down the youth population here.
 A lot of residents aged 35 and below have either chosen to look for a life somewhere else or have been forced to.
 However, you can only start an all-night pinball gastropub here.
 You would have a job this way as well as also bring in more young people, killing two birds with a stone.